wasi-shah/Docker-AKS/AKS DevOps/CICD Overview/Readme.md

 ```

 ## List all variables in pipeline
+### To add variable in GUI
+- To set variable in the web interface, follow these steps:
+- Go to the Pipelines page, select the appropriate pipeline, and then select Edit.
+- Locate the Variables for this pipeline.
+- Add or update the variable. for example myguivar
+- Save the pipeline.

+### To add a secret in GUI
+To set secrets in the web interface, follow these steps:

+- Go to the Pipelines page, select the appropriate pipeline, and then select Edit.
+- Locate the Variables for this pipeline.
+- Add or update the variable. for example myguisecret
+- Select the option to Keep this value secret to store the variable in an encrypted manner.
+- Save the pipeline.

+> [!Important]
+> Secret value appears as *** when you display it on output window
+> For example $(myguisecret) will show *** in Output window
 ```
 # Starter pipeline
 # Start with a minimal pipeline that you can customize to build and deploy your code.